Car parking information

 Ensure that the ticket is clearly visible on your vehicle before leaving the car park.
 Leave plenty of time to get back to your vehicle.

 If the pay and display machine is out of order please use the other machines within the same car park/street if available.
-You can report a broken machine by calling in 01325 405222 office hours or 01325 405999 out of hours.
+You can report a broken machine by calling in 01325 405222 during office hours or 01325 406999 out of hours.

 Please visit the car parks page for car parking codes.

-There are two car charging points at East St car park (behind Wilkinsons) and Feethams Multi storey car park, please note Feethams multi storey is pay on exit therefore charges apply for parking time used.
+There are two car charging points at East St car park (above Wilkos) and Feethams multi-storey car park.
+Please note Feethams multi-storey is pay on exit therefore charges apply for parking time used.

 Delivery vehicles can park without charge as long as they are actively loading/unloading to an adjacent property.